tmobile/magentaA11y/how-to/color-contrast.md

 {:/}

 #### <strong>Hover to inspect</strong>
-In Chrome, you can also enable the "Inspect Element by Mouse" feature in DevTools by clicking on the button located in the upper left-hand corner.
-Once activated, hover over the elements on the page with your cursor.
-A popup will appear that often indicates whether the element passes contrast by displaying a green check mark within a circle (see example image below).
+- Chrome has an "Inspect Element by Mouse" DevTools feature that is useful for checking contrast
+- Click the button located in the upper left-hand corner of your DevTools window to enable the feature
+- Hover over elements on the page with your cursor
+- A popup will appear that often indicates whether the element passes contrast by displaying a green check mark within a circle (see example image below)

 {::nomarkdown}
 <example>